damonkelley/blog.damonkelley.me/source/2016-07-28-rethinking-find-and-till.html.markdown

 #### 2. The Perception of Precision

 I think the other reason is that these two motions are perceived as being reserved for precision.
-I frequently see example of `f` and `t` usage with a count argument supplied.
+I frequently see examples of `f` and `t` usage with a count argument supplied.

 * `d3tA` - _delete up to the third A in the line_
 * `4fN` - _find the fourth next N in the line_

 Who has time for that kind of precision?
 What is even the point?
-In the time it takes me to count how many `N`s there are between where I am, and where I want go, I could have covered that distance by simply holding down `l` multiple times over, or smashing down `x`!
+In the time it takes me to count how many `N`s there are between where I am, and where I want go, I could have covered that distance by simply holding down `l` multiple times over!

-While the _find_ and _till_ motions can be used for precision, they don't have to be.
+While the _find_ and _till_ motions **can** be used for precision, they don't **have** to be.

 ### Rethinking Precision